pearreview/pearreview.github.io/_posts/2021-11-07-french-chicken-breast-and-christianity.md

 ## Cross-border Chicken Breast:  St. Louis, France

-Being in Switzerland has presented many firsts for us, and today is another one.
+Being in Switzerland has presented many firsts for us, and today was another one.
 We just went on our first corss-border walk.
 The price of food (especially chicken breast, which is a staple in my North American diet) feels quite high here.
 From our first inspections, 300g of chicken breast is costing around 7 CHF (approx. 10 CAD).